tumble1999/ppa-template/README.md

 ```

 ## Add Packages
-Add the deb files into the folder and.
+Add the deb files into the folder and then.
 ```
 dpkg-scanpackages --multiversion . > Packages
 gzip -k -f Packages